 - The number of sales you’re making in a given period

-As with registering for a permit, this process is actually fairly straightforward.
+As with registering for a permit, the process of determining nexus is actually fairly straightforward.
 We explore it in more detail here in this article: Sales Tax Nexus – What Online Sellers Need to Know.

 Step Two – Google the Registration Pages For Your Nexus States